cbryant1000/EDA_Project2_Q4/README.md

 ![](https://github.com/cbryant1000/EDA_Project2_Q4/blob/master/plot4map.png)

+Doesn't the map look better by the year 2008?
+There is many more green states in the map by this time.

+There may be some issues with this plot.
+For example, the two parts of Michigan are plotting in two different colors.
+And, Wisconsin doesn't seem to be plotting in the correct color.
+I checked some of the numbers, both by looking at the actual numbers, and also by referring to the bar chart.
+The plot looks *basically* correct.
+So far, the two above mentioned items are the only discrepancies that I have found.

 3. plot4ggmap.R is the most recent attempt.
 This script uses the ggmap (ggplot2) function to plot the emission data on a map of the United States.

 ***